mindsmiths/docs/docs/integrations/google-sheets.md

 This data is a `json` that represents credentials to gain access to chosen Google Sheets file.
 You'll need to go through a bit of a hassle to finally get the credentials, so let's start right away.

-You'll want to create a [Google Cloud](https://console.cloud.google.com/) project, if you already don't have one ready and waiting.
+1. You'll want to create a [Google Cloud](https://console.cloud.google.com/) project, if you already don't have one ready and waiting.
 For additional help with creating a new project, check out Google's [tutorial](https://developers.google.com/workspace/guides/create-project).

-Next, you'll have to enable Google Sheet API in a chosen Google Cloud project.
-Follow this [link](https://console.cloud.google.com/flows/enableapi?apiid=sheets.googleapis.com) to enable the API or to check if it's already enabled.
+2. Next, you'll have to enable Google Sheet APIs in a chosen Google Cloud project.
+Go to the following links and enable [Google Sheets API](https://console.cloud.google.com/apis/library/sheets.googleapis.com) and [Google Drive API](https://console.cloud.google.com/apis/library/drive.googleapis.com) or check if they are already enabled.
-This is the process:
-- click on **"Create credentials"**
-- select **"Application data"** and the option **"No, I'm not using them"**
+3. Click on **"Create credentials"**, select **"Application data"**, and then **"No, I'm not using them"**
-- create service account details to your preferences, just keep in mind that you have to set the role to **"Editor"**
+4. Create service account details to your preferences, just keep in mind that you have to set the role to **"Editor"**

-With this, you've created your credentials, so now you just have to access them:
-- go to the **"Credentials"** and click on the service account you just created
+5. Credentials are now created, so let's find them.
+Go to **"Credentials"** and click on the service account you just created.
-- click on **"Keys"** tab, then **"Add key"**
-- select **"Create new key"** and choose **"JSON"**
+6. Click on **"Keys"** tab, then **"Add key"**, where you'll select **"Create new key"** and finally - choose **"JSON"**.
 This will download a file with your credentials.
-Last thing, you'll have to edit this downloaded file a bit - **replace** all new lines (`\n`) with `` (an empty string).
+7. You'll have to edit this downloaded file a bit - **replace** all new lines (`\n`) with `` (an empty string).
-This edited content will be used as your Google client credentials.
+8. This edited content will be used as your `GOOGLE_CLIENT_CREDENTIALS`.

 Now you are one big step closer to have everything ready for initializing the setup.

 #### GOOGLE_SPREADSHEET_ID {#google-spreadsheet-id}
 Spreadsheet id is a `string` used for identifying which spreadsheet you want to use and gain access to.

+1. Go to the Google Spreadsheat you want to use, and share the access to the service account you just created.
+You can find the email of the service account in the **"Service Accounts"** tab.
-For every Google Sheet file, you can find this identifier in the URL of the given spreadsheet.
+2. For every Google Sheet file, you can find this identifier in the URL of the given spreadsheet.
 For example, if the URL s `https://docs.google.com/spreadsheets/d/1X2Y3Z/edit#gid=0`, then the `GOOGLE_SPREADSHEET_ID` is `1X2Y3Z`.
 Usually, this id is much longer than this, you can read more about it on official [Google Sheets API Overview guide](https://developers.google.com/sheets/api/guides/concepts#spreadsheet).

 If you have prepared both credentials and the spreadsheet id, you can initialize the setup in the console with: